jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Agility 2020 Programmability BIG-IP Rest Structure and Concepts's documentation!
+Welcome to Agility 2020 Programmability BIG-IP Rest Structure and Concepts documentation!
 ===========================================================================================

-This lab was authored by Jon Calalang (jmcalalang_) with amazing contributions from:
+This lab was re-authored by Jon Calalang (jmcalalang_) with amazing contributions from:

+Chris Adrian
+Pier-Luc Charbonneau

 (Alphabetical)